Spicy chipotle shrimp skewers are smoky, spicy and tastes amazing! Feel free to adjust the chipotles depending on your preferred spice level.

 The spice factor of these shrimp is about a 6 out of 10.
 My six year old thought they were hot and asked me to make her a pb & j.
 My husband and 9 year old loved them and I personally didn’t feel the need to chug a glass of milk after eating them.
-There is just constant warmth that stays on your taste buds, but feel free to take out one of the chipotle peppers and just add a few more teaspoons of adobo or ketchup!
+There is just constant warmth that stays on your taste buds, but feel free to take out one of the chipotle peppers and just add a few more teaspoons of adobo.

-Next, toss them into a food processor, a mini one works awesome for this!
+Toss them into a food processor, a mini one works awesome for this!

-Next add the kosher salt and cracked black pepper.
+Add the kosher salt and cracked black pepper.

-Then the paprika, cayenne, red pepper flakes and the fresh cilantro.
+To that add 1 tablespoon paprika and the fresh cilantro.
 I eyeball my cilantro… about a tablespoon of fresh cilantro will do.

 *note: as of recently, I’ve omitted the red pepper flakes and cayenne pepper from the recipe.
 There’s enough spice from the chipotles, that it’s unnecessary to add these spices.

-Next, puree until the garlic, chipotle peppers and cilantro are no longer in large pieces.
+Puree until the garlic, chipotle peppers and cilantro are no longer in large pieces.

-Then, place the cleaned shrimp into a large bag or bowl.
+Place the cleaned shrimp into a large bag or bowl.

-Next, pour the marinade over top.
+Pour the marinade over top.